-Japanese cuisine is characterized by simple dishes with complex flavors.
-Consider sushi—a single slice of raw fish served on a finger-length of rice that many chefs consider one of the most difficult dishes to master, or yakitori—skewers of grilled chicken parts that somehow have an extraordinary depth of taste.
-The key to these flavors is in the base ingredients, umami and acid-rich seasonings that make up the foundation of the country’s food.
+Simple dishes with complex flavors, that's how we describe most Japanese food.
+Consider sushi, a single slice of raw fish served on a finger length of rice that many chefs consider one of the most difficult dishes to master, or yakitori, simple skewers of grilled chicken parts that somehow have an extraordinary depth of taste.
+The key to these dishes is a well-stocked pantry of the umami and acid-rich seasonings, plus some staples that make up the foundation of the country’s cuisine.

-Ginger—Often referred to as a root, ginger is actually a rhizome—a stem that grows underground.
-Ginger’s sharp flavor is everywhere in Japanese cooking, from the sauce for katsu pork to pink preserved slices on the side of a plate of sashimi.
+Often referred to as a root, ginger is actually a rhizome—a stem that grows underground.
+Ginger’s sharp flavor is everywhere in Japanese cooking, from the sauce for pork katsu to pink preserved slices on the side of a plate of sashimi.

-Kombu—This seaweed is rich in glutamates (aka umami) as well as vitamins and minerals.
-It’s used to make dashi, the broth that is the foundation of Japanese cuisine.
+This seaweed is rich in glutamates (aka umami) as well as vitamins and minerals.
+It’s used to make dashi, the signature broth of Japanese cuisine.

-Mirin—A rice wine similar to sake but with less alcohol and more sugar, mirin helps balance saltier ingredients like soy and tamari.
+A rice wine similar to sake but with less alcohol and more sugar, mirin helps balance saltier ingredients like soy.

-Miso—This fermented soybean paste is pure umami.
-Its sweet, roasted undertones lend a deeply savory, I-don’t-know-what-it-is-but-I’ve-got-to-have-more flavor to everything from miso soup to tuksune (yakitori chicken meatballs) to ramen.
+This fermented soybean paste is pure umami.
+Its sweet, roasted undertones lend a deeply savory, I-don’t-know-what-it-is-but-I’ve-got-to-have-more flavor to everything, from miso soup to tsukune (chicken meatballs) to ramen.
 Like yogurt and other lacto-fermented foods, miso is full of live probiotic cultures.

-Ramen noodles—These wheat noodles get extra bounce thanks to the alkaline salts added to the dough.
-Their chewy texture means they can stand up to a long bath in a hot ramen broth.
+These wheat noodles get extra bounce thanks to the alkaline salts added to the dough.
+Their chewy texture means they can stand up to a hot ramen broth without losing their bite.

-Rice vinegar—Made by fermenting the sugars in rice first into alcohol, and then into acid.
-Rice vinegar is less acidic than distilled vinegar, and has a delicate, somewhat sweet flavor.
+Made by fermenting the sugars in rice first into alcohol and then into acid, rice vinegar is less acidic than distilled vinegar and has a delicate, somewhat sweet flavor.

-Soy milk—More than just a non-dairy creamer for your latte, protein-rich soy milk also adds a cream-like richness to soups.
+More than just a nondairy creamer for your latte, protein-rich soy milk also adds a cream-like richness to soups.

-Tamari—Soy sauce is found all over Asia, but tamari is specifically Japanese, a by-product of miso production.
+Soy sauce is found all over Asia, but tamari, a by-product of miso production, is specifically Japanese.
 Tamari is darker and richer than Chinese soy sauce.
-It’s also less salty and, unlike soy sauce, it’s made without wheat, so it’s gluten-free.
+It’s also less salty and, unlike soy sauce, traditionally contains no or very little wheat, so it’s gluten-free.

-Togarashi—This spicy seasoning mix traditionally contains seven ingredients—hot red pepper, orange peel, white and black sesame seeds, Japanese pepper (sanshou), ginger, and green seaweed.
-It’s spicy but has a nice fragrance, too.
-It does wonders to lift any subtly flavored dish.
+This spicy seasoning mix traditionally contains seven ingredients—hot red pepper, orange peel, white and black sesame seeds, Japanese pepper (sansho), ginger, and seaweed.
+It’s spicy, but has a nice fragrance, too and it will lift any subtly flavored dish.